jeffboody/gears2/readme.md

 About
 =====

-Gears for Android(TM) is a heavily modified port of the infamous "gears" demo to Android.
+Gears for Android is a heavily modified port of the famous "gears" demo to Android.

 The Gears demo is an open source project intended to help developers learn how to create OpenGL ES programs on Android.
 The Gears demo was originally written by Brian Paul as